mikejoh/gk/PCA/README.md

 <details>
   <summary>Observability Concepts (18%)</summary>

-Prometheus is an open-source systems monitoring and aletring toolkit.
+Prometheus is an open-source systems monitoring and alerting toolkit.

 Features: